 How to leave a living legacy

-BioDiversity Legacy can guide you on the path to land conservation, working with you to secure properties of all shapes and sizes and co-create a vision for how those properties can be used, protected and enjoyed now and into the future.
+BioDiversity Legacy can guide you on the path to land conservation, working with you to secure properties of all shapes and sizes and co-create a vision for how those properties can be used and enjoyed now and into the future.

-Below is a brief overview of our audiences and process.
-However, given that our plans are tailored to each property and circumstance, it may be best to talk to us.
+Below is a brief overview of our process.
+Given that our plans are tailored to each property, the best way to learn more is to talk to us.

 Many individuals are seeking to make a greater contribution to environmental protection.
-This can be facilitated through direct financial donations (enabling us to identify, secure and protect important properties) or through the Legacy’s ‘Wills’, ‘Bequests’ or ‘Living Legacy’ methods.
+This can be facilitated through direct financial donations.
+These donations enable us to identify, secure and protect important properties and support communities to strengthen and enhance biolink initiatives and coordinate regional visions for biodiversity.

-Regional communities have intimate knowledge of, and are deeply connected to, landscapes surrounding them, holding cultural, economic and ecological significance.
+Regional communities have intimate knowledge of, and are deeply connected to, the landscapes that surround them; land which holds cultural, economic and ecological significance.

 GOVERNMENT AGENCIES & REGIONAL AUTHORITIES

 As a not-for-profit organisation, BioDiversity Legacy has the legal and ethical frameworks in place to enable the transition of public land to community stewardship.
-This can be complementary and highly advantageous in terms of resources and in cases where surrounding properties are covenanted or where owners are considering how to use their properties to build stronger biolinks.
+This can be complementary and advantageous in terms of resources, particularly in cases where surrounding properties are covenanted or where owners are considering how to create bio-links.